Zilleplus/zilleplus.github.io/projects/computervision.md

 </center>

 ### Final remark
-Although its not included in the class its possible to use system identification here.
+Although it's not included in the class it's possible to use system identification here.
 The landmarks here always had the same amount of points.
 Ths obviously will not always be the case.
 The landmarks could be represented by for example an ARMAX model instead of fixed points.
-This idea is based on a paper i read for the class system identification.

 View project on [Github](https://github.com/Zilleplus/Project_computer_vision)